bittricky/candlestick-cli/README.md

 ## ⚠️ Disclaimer:

-#### The Risks of Swing and Day Trading
+#### The Risks of Trading Financial Securities
 -------------
-Swing trading, day trading, options are high-risk investment strategies that involve significant financial exposure and volatility.
-These trading methods require substantial market knowledge, rapid decision-making, and an understanding of technical analysis tools.
+Swing trading, day trading, options, borrowing on margin, are all high-risk investment strategies that involve significant financial exposure and volatility.
+These trading methods require substantial market knowledge, rapid decision-making, and an thorough understanding of technical analysis tools.
 Without the right skills, traders can incur severe financial losses, sometimes exceeding their initial investments.
+Maybe even worse.

 #### Limitations of This Tool
 -------------